kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 Your daemon hasn't finished syncing yet.
 Keep zedwallet open, and wait until you are 0 days behind the current block, and for the daemon to print out a green message saying `Successfully synchronized with the TurtleCoin Network.`
 You can also type `status` in the daemon and press enter to see the current height it's at.

-### Q: I think I should have more money in my balance than it is showing, what should I do?
+##### Q: I think I should have more money in my balance than it is showing, what should I do?

 Re-sync your daemon from scratch(see [here](#q-how-can-i-re-sync-the-blockchain)), sync [using checkpoints](guides/wallets/Using-Checkpoints) or use a [remote node](guides/wallets/Using-Remote-Nodes)) if you're using the GUI wallet.
-If it still doesn't work, then [update](http://latest.turtlecoin.lol) your wallet!
+If it still doesn't work, then [update](http://latest.t#### Q: Why are my results being rejected from the pool?

+ A: You're using a incorrect algorithm.
+If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-turtle` as the algorithm and have the variant set to 1.

+#### Q: I got banned from my mining pool.
+Why?

+A: If you submit lots of invalid shares, a pool might ban you.
+Possible reasons for invalid shares can be

+* your hardware getting overworked,

+* high ping to the pool,

+* or your difficulty being set too low.

+Try lowering any overclocks, choosing a pool closer to you or setting a higher difficulty port.urtlecoin.lol) your wallet!
+#### Q: Why are my results being rejected from the pool?

+ A: You're using a incorrect algorithm.
+If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-turtle` as the algorithm and have the variant set to 1.

+#### Q: I got banned from my mining pool.
+Why?

+A: If you submit lots of invalid shares, a pool might ban you.
+Possible reasons for invalid shares can be

+* your hardware getting overworked,

+* high ping to the pool,

+* or your difficulty being set too low.

+Try lowering any overclocks, choosing a pool closer to you or setting a higher difficulty port.
-### Q: I've tried resetting, but it isn't working.
-What should I do?
+#### Q: I've tried resetting, but it isn't working.
+What#### Q: Why are my results being rejected from the pool?

+ A: You're using a incorrect algorithm.
+If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-turtle` as the algorithm and have the variant set to 1.

+#### Q: I got banned from my mining pool.
+Why?

+A: If you submit lots of invalid shares, a pool might ban you.
+Possible reasons for invalid shares can be

+* your hardware getting overworked,

+* high ping to the pool,

+* or your difficulty being set too low.

+Try lowering any overclocks, choosing a pool closer to you or setting a higher difficulty port. should I do?
+#### Q: Why are my results being rejected from the pool?

+ A: You're using a incorrect algorithm.
+If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-turtle` as the algorithm and have the variant set to 1.

+#### Q: I got banned from my mining pool.
+Why?

+A: If you submit lots of invalid shares, a pool might ban you.
+Possible reasons for invalid shares can be

+* your hardware getting overworked,

+* high ping to the pool,

+* or your difficulty being set too low.

+Try lowering any overclocks, choosing a pool closer to you or setting a higher difficulty port.
+#### Q: Why are my results being rejected from the pool?

+ A: You're using a incorrect algorithm.
+If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-turtle` as the algorithm and have the variant set to 1.

+#### Q: I got banned from my mining pool.
+Why?

+A: If you submit lots of invalid shares, a pool might ban you.
+Possible reasons for invalid shares can be

+* your hardware getting overworked,

+* high ping to the pool,

+* or your difficulty being set too low.

+Try lowering any overclocks, choosing a pool closer to you or setting a higher difficulty port.
+* In zedwallet, type `export_keys`, and save the view a#### Q: Why are my results being rejected from the pool?

+ A: You're using a incorrect algorithm.
+If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-turtle` as the algorithm and have the variant set to 1.

+#### Q: I got banned from my mining pool.
+Why?

+A: If you submit lots of invalid shares, a pool might ban you.
+Possible reasons for invalid shares can be

+* your hardware getting overworked,

+* high ping to the pool,

+* or your difficulty being set too low.

-* In zedwallet, type `export_keys`, and save the view and spend key somewhere safe in case something goes wrong, if you haven't already.
+Try lowering any overclocks, choosing a pool closer to you or setting a higher difficulty port.nd spend key somewhere safe in case something goes wrong, if you haven't already.

 *  Then, close and reopen zedwallet and TurtleCoind.
 *  Type `reset` in zedwallet after reopening your wallet file.
 *  It should start resetting your wallet, but the progress might not be immediately obvious - wait a while, and it should start counting up the blocks and printing out your transactions as it gets to them.

-### Q: How do I backup my wallet?
+#### Q: How do I backup my wallet?

 Open zedwallet and type `export_keys`.
 Save the view and spend key somewhere safe, and you can use them to reimport your wallet if you lose it.

-### Q: My transactions are very slow
+#### Q: My transactions are very slow

 Try attemping a fusion transaction: